 The Owl Learning Area has a T-bar and a 150 foot magic carpet with a corralled, low angle learning slope.
 It includes the best learning terrain to make the first experience, your best.
 In addition, existing terrain will be re-contoured to offer beginners a wider, lower angle slope to master the initial skills before heading up the North Star Express Quad.

 A new Uptracking Zone opened last winter.
 Uptracking (skiing, uphill skiing, ski touring) is a great way to get some fresh air and to earn you turns.
 Go from the base area to the top of the Northstar chairlift where the Kootenay Haus is.

 Next to the Trickle Creek Lodge, the Polaris Lodge is the hub of activity with the Stemwinder Bar & Grill offering a full service bar, restaurant and apres ski entertainment every weekend throughout the season.
 This facility seats 200 guests, with an additional 100 seats under a heated, covered balcony and patio.

 For easy and friendly service, the Polaris Lodge also features a guest service lodge offering a Rental and Repair Shop, Ticketing office, the Slopeside Coffee & Deli (proudly serving Starbucks coffee) and Locker area.
 The Resort’s retail shop, Sports Alpine, and the Winter Sports School can be found in the resort plaza between the Polaris & Trickle Creek Lodges.

 The Kimberley Conference & Athletic Training Centre is also located at the ski base.
-The centre is brand new and open for operation.
 The Kimberley Alpine Resort offers great Ski & Stay packages.
 From ski-in ski-out accommodations to unique condominium units and chalets nearby, Kimberley has the right accommodation package for you.